-Another important feature of the DPS 7 architecture is that there is no direct link between peripherals and main processors.
-Via the bus, a main processor can launch an input/output operation on any peripheral and the disconnection of a main processor in a dual processor configuration does not affect the availability of peripherals to the other main processor.
+Another important feature of the upper range DPS 7 architecture is that there is no direct link between peripherals and main processors.
+Via the bus, a main processor can launch an input/output operation on any peripheral and the disconnection of a main processor in a dual processor configuration does not affect the availability of peripherals to the other main processors.

-Peripheral devices and network components on the DPS 7 are controlled by specialized peripheral and network processors.
-Each processor is connected via a channel to an input/output processor in the central system.
+Peripheral devices and network components on the DPS 7 upper range are controlled by specialized peripheral and network processors.
+Each processor is conected via a channel to an input/output processor in the central system.
 It manages the simultaneous operation of peripherals in complete independence of the main processors.